 Portland OR 97201

 Yes, only if the samples have been included in the proposal's sample table AND are BSL-1.
 We currently cannot accept liquid BSL-2 samples.
+Users will have access to a Vitrobot and Leica GP2 for sample preparation.
+All proposals have up to 4hrs of SPOC time for sample preparation or training on these equipment.

 This depends.
 All requested samples MUST be in the same scientific scope to be approved.
 During the General Access Allocation Renewal, approved users can request additional samples be added to their proposal.
 If BSL-2 samples are added, we will require a copy of your Institutional IBC for approval.
 Please contact our Co-Director Claudia Lopez in all other cases.